jkokkat/seg3103_playground/lab04/README.md

 I compiled and ran the tic and fizzbuzz files prior to starting the lab.
 ![image](https://user-images.githubusercontent.com/55165117/121583092-d4db9000-c9fd-11eb-8baf-5da7bb008867.png)

-# Testing BuzzFizz
+# Testing FizzBuzz in JAVA
-I chose to work on the FizzBuzz project and implemented FizzBuzzTest.java.
+I chose to work on the FizzBuzz project and implemented FizzBuzzTest.java

 To compile it, I run
 ```bash